PalmPalm7/CS162-Group13-Clone/doc/project1.md

 |36          |  20  |  12  |  4   |  58  |  58  |  58  | C |

 ### 3. Ambiguities
 Since there is no specific policy when dealing with threads with the same priority level outlined in the spec, FCFS will be used to determine which thread goes first.
-All functions assume no timer tick is consumed during calculation.
+All functions assume no timer tick is consumed during the calculation.